wangxin/SONiC/doc/acl/Everflow-test-plan.md

 - Send packets that matches each Everflow ACL rule.
 - Verify that packets are mirrored to the same port.
 - Resolve best match route next hop (neighbor should be on different port).
-- Verify that session state in APP DB is active.
 - Send packets that matches each Everflow ACL rule.
 - Verify that packets are mirrored and destination port changed accordingly.